Chart Color Schemes

 Reservoir - North East features high concentrations of group households and lone person households, with a lower-than-average median household size

 Family households account for 62.7% of all households, including 24.0% couples with children, 25.6% couples without children, and 11.1% single parent families.
-Non-family households make up the remaining 37.3%, with lone person households at 31.9% and group households comprising 5.5%.
+Non-family households constitute the remaining 37.3%, with lone person households at 31.9% and group households comprising 5.5%.
 The median household size is 2.3 people, which is smaller than the Greater Melbourne average of 2.4.

 Frequently Asked Questions - Households